-Microbial cell counts were above the MDL (~103 cells/cm3) throughout much of the sediment column.
+Microbial cell counts were above the MDL ( $\sim 10^3$ cells/cm) throughout much of the sediment column.

 Profiles of dissolved chemicals clearly indicate that most of the sediment column is anoxic, with thin oxic zones at the top and bottom of the column (Fig. F36).
 Manganese is a prominent net electron acceptor throughout most of the column.
 Dissolved oxygen concentration decreases rapidly within the first meter below seafloor and is below detection by ~5 mbsf.
-Below that depth, it is indistinguishable from zero until to a few meters above the sediment/basalt interface, when it rises to a few micro mols.
+Below that depth, it is indistinguishable from zero until to a few meters above the sediment/basalt interface, when it rises to a few micromolar.
 Dissolved oxygen content generally matches sediment color, with dissolved oxygen present in the brown sediment at the top and bottom of the column but indistinguishable from zero throughout the gray sediment that characterized most of the column.
-Dissolved nitrate disappears within 2.5 mbsf but re-appears above the sediment/basalt interface, from 105 to 120 mbsf (the deepest sample analyzed for nitrate).
-Dissolved ammonium rises from 0.35 μM at 0.15 mbsf to a maximum of ~55 μ M between 30 and 65 mbsf and then decreases slightly to 40 μ M at 97 mbsf (no deeper samples were analyzed for ammonium).
-Dissolved manganese strongly increases to \sim 360 μ M in the uppermost 3 mbsf, exhibits four broad maxima and three local minima within the column, and decreases to \sim 70 μ M at \sim 128 mbsf.
-Redox potential, measured by electrode, broadly mirrors the dissolved manganese profile, with positive potential at the top and bottom of the sediment column and generally negative (but sometimes low positive) potential throughout most of the column.
-Three minima in redox potential within the column correspond to the local minima in dissolved manganese concentration.
+Dissolved nitrate disappears within 2.5 mbsf but reappears above the sediment/basalt interface, from 105 to 120 mbsf (the deepest sample analyzed for nitrate).
+Dissolved ammonium rises from 0.35 μM at 0.15 mbsf to a maximum of ~55 μM between 30 and 65 mbsf and then decreases slightly to 40 μM at 97 mbsf (no deeper samples were analyzed for ammonium).
+Dissolved manganese strongly increases to ~360 μM in the uppermost 3 mbsf, exhibits four broad maxima and three local minima within the column, and decreases to ~70 μM at ~128 mbsf.
+Redox potential, measured by electrode, broadly mirrors the dissolved iron (Fe) profile, with positive potential and low dissolved Fe at the top and bottom of the sediment column, but generally low potential and high dissolved Fe content throughout most of the column.
+Three minima in redox potential within the column correspond to local maxima in dissolved Fe concentration.